 These are just a couple of places to learn about Bolivian history, but there are so many others.
 It’s an interesting country for sure!

 Wildlife is one of the most fantastic reasons to visit Bolivia because it’s so diverse that it’s unique.

 Seriously.
-Prepare your camera before venturing in exotic landscapes throughout the country.
+Prepare your camera before venturing into unfamiliar landscapes throughout the country.

 As a great South American country, Bolivia has a large number of species, which are not difficult to spot.

 Go on a tour at the Pampas to see monkeys, crocodiles, piranhas, and even the pink river dolphin.